rlml/tweetsfeatures/README.md

 tweetsfeatures
 ==============

-Calculate Bag-of-Words features from a JSON file.
+Calculates Bag-of-Words features from saved tweets in a JSON file.